CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

    ![](../media/ex4img8.png)

    >**Note:** Please wait until some data populates under **Vector index size**, it may take some time to populate.
-The data may differ from the value shown in screenshot.
+The data may differ from the value shown in the screenshot.

 1. Now the data has been ingested, and the index has been created successfully.